Thomas McKenny Hughes: Education and career

 In the 1870s McKenny Hughes entered into correspondence with Charles Lyell.
 He started a debate regarding Mountain Limestone country.
 Lyell and Hughes went on many geological expeditions together.
 In 1872 they visited the limestone caves in the Dordogne and Aurignac.

 Hughes returned to Cambridge University to succeed Adam Sedgwick as Woodwardian Professor of Geology in 1873.
 Nine candidates had applied for this post; Hughes got it with a small majority over Professor Thomas George Bonney.

 Following his marriage in 1882, he taught his wife geology and she became a researcher in her own right.
 She also acted as a chaperone so that women students could attend fieldwork, in addition to lectures and practical classes.
-This resulted in an increase in women students in the Geology Department at Cambridge and a third of the university's Geological Club were women.
+This resulted in an increase in women students in the Geology Department at Cambridge and a third of the university's Geological Club, the Sedgwick Club, were women.

-Thomas and Mary McKenny Hughes attended the International Geological Congress in Zurich in 1894 together as well as the International Geological Congress in Russia in 1897.
+Thomas and Mary McKenny Hughes attended the International Geological Congress in Berlin in 1885, in London in 1888, in Washington in 1891, in Zurich in 1894 and in Russia in 1897.
 She kept diaries and scrapbooks of their trips together.

 Whilst Woodwardian Professor, McKenny Hughes endeavoured to establish a lasting memorial to Adam Sedgwick, in the form of a Museum and school of geology.
 This memorial museum would replace the cramped and inadequate Woodwardian Museum in the Cockerell Building near Senate House.
 An appeal committee was established and by 1878 they held £12,000.
 It would take another 26 years for the memorial to be built.
 Sir Thomas Graham Jackson was the chosen architect.
-The Museum opened on 1 March 1904 by King Edward VII and Queen Alexandra.
+The Sedgwick Museum was opened on 1 March 1904 by King Edward VII and Queen Alexandra.